mrkmg/service-checker/README.md

 Contributing
 ------------

-Testing and code format is important to make sure the project stays consistant.
+Testing and code format is important to make sure the project stays consistent.
 Please run `npm test` **before** making the pull request.

 If your update breaks a test, please update the test.
 If you add new functionality, please write a test.
 That being said, if you are unsure how to write tests or uncomfortable writing tests, I would be more than happy helping out.
 Make the pull request and put a comment on it that you need help with the tests.

 License